Gilnockie Tower Reivers Centre – Home to the Clan Armstrong

 A Truly Historic Location

-Gilnockie Tower has five floors, including vaulted chamber, banqueting hall and spiral staircase.
+Gilnockie Tower has five floors connected by a spiral staircase, including the vaulted chamber, banqueting hall and bedchamber.

-The entrance stone is thought to be two thousand years old.
-Once a roofless ruin, the place has been completely refurbished and is open as a clan and visitor attraction.
+The stone at the threshold of the building could be two thousand years old.
+Once a roofless ruin, the place has been completely refurbished and is open all year round as a clan and visitor attraction.

 The Clan Armstrong Centre houses reiving artefacts and the world’s largest collection of Armstrong archives.